Weighted linearization of vector fields via a formal Moser trick: Weightings of K n

-Are there any such functions that are smooth but not given by quasi-homogeneous polynomials?
-The answer is no: Grabowski--Rotkiewicz \cite[Lemma 2.1]{grabowski_graded_2012} have shown that the trichotomy above continues to hold when one replaces ``(positively) homogeneous'' with ``(positively) quasi-homogeneous'' and ``degree'' with ``weighted degree''.
+Grabowski--Rotkiewicz \cite[Lemma 2.1]{grabowski_graded_2012} have shown that the dichotomy above continues to hold when one replaces ``(positively) homogeneous'' with ``(positively) quasi-homogeneous'' and ``degree'' with ``weighted degree''.
 Thus, smooth positively quasi-homogeneous functions can also be studied through an algebraic lens.